saleor/saleor-dashboard/.changeset/four-humans-reply.md

 "saleor-dashboard": minor
 ---

-The API_URL is no longer used across the codebase.
+The API_URI is no longer used across the codebase.
 API_URI stays in workflows for backward compatibility